FrancisBanville/ms_interpreting_probabilities/README.md

 probabilistic interaction data should be used with caution when analyzing ecological networks.
 These broad principles remain relevant and applicable across different types of direct interactions.
-In the following sections, we delve into the definitions, conditions, and estimation of probabilistic interactions as we scale up from pairwise interactions to interactions within local and regional networks.
+In the following sections, we discuss the definitions, conditions, and estimation of probabilistic interactions as we scale up from pairwise interactions to interactions within local and regional networks.